 Manufacturing and industrial buildings are located adjacent to the entire stretch of the levees.
 Four sections (reaches) of the levees, approximately 4,450 feet, do not meet slope and stability requirements and need repair to meet the accreditation requirements of the Federal Emergency Management Agency.
 Structural sheet pile walls will be installed at the back of the existing levee slope to act as a secondary levee to reduce flood risk to the cities of Kent, Tukwila and Renton and protect the large number of warehouses, manufacturing facilities and some retail establishments behind these levees.

-For more information, contact Jennifer Rice, Project Coordinator, King County River and Floodplain Management Section.
+For more information, contact Monica Walker, Project/Program Manager, King County River and Floodplain Management Section.